dotnet/source-build/Documentation/planning/multi-sdk-band-support.md

 ### Choosing the correct source-built MSBuild SDKs

 There is one wrinkle to the simple graph filtering approach.
 Most .NET projects have dependencies on the arcade toolset and associated MSBuild SDK.
 This dependency is handled specially by source-build as it helps bootstrap a repo's build process.
-There are two potential arcade versions available:
+There are three potential arcade versions available:
-- The bootstrap arcade version coming in via the previously source-built packages
+- The bootstrap arcade version coming in via the previously source-built packages (PSB).
+- The bootstrap arcade version coming in via the current source-built packages (CSB).
 - The arcade built during the current source build invocation.

+The 'bootstrap' version of arcade is the version of arcade present in CSB, or if not present, in PSB.
 Repositories built **before** arcade (and arcade itself) is built must choose the bootstrap arcade and know its location and version.
 Today, repos explicitly choose this via the `UseBootstrapArcade` property, which causes a series of environment variables to be set up for the Arcade SDK.
 If arcade is filtered from the graph, however, then a repo must **always** use the bootstrap arcade version. *In this case, the arcade should have been produced by the 1xx band build.* To achieve this, the UseBootstrapArcade property must be dynamically set, since the graph is dynamically filtered, based on whether arcade appears in the filtered input dependency projects.
 Then, the appropriate environment variables like `_InitializeToolset` would be set in a target based on its value.

 Example code from the PoC: